Running out of coffee filters can be a nightmare. But it doesn’t have to be this way!

 2. DIY Coffee bag

 Some people drink tea (can you imagine?).
 And I drink tea as well (sometimes, I confess).
 That means that I always have some disposable tea bags lying around.
-When your electric coffeemaker draws its last breath, you can brew coffee with a teabag.
-It’s less messy than the DIY filter and also much quicker.
+When your electric coffeemaker draws its last breath, you can brew hot coffee with a teabag.
+It’s less messy than the homemade coffee filter and also much quicker.

 - Empty tea bag